RMSpratt/Roblox-Portfolio-Projects/Tycoon Framework/Readme.md

 ### Non-Worker Instances
 Any ModuleScripts acting as smart objects that need Tycoon data to function, are referred to as TycoonObjects.
-A subset of these smart objects derive from sleitnick's Component type definition and are known as TycoonComponents.
+A subset of these smart objects derive from the external Component type definition and are known as TycoonComponents.

 #### Data Flow